 - Monitors or Prefects must report any acts of misbehaviour, vandalism to school property and accidents immediately to the teachers.

 - Pupils must queue up when buying food or drinks in the canteen or stationery at the bookshop.

 - Mobile phones, electronic devices, card games and comic books with violent content are not allowed in school.
 Should any of these items be found in a pupil’s possession, it will be confiscated and parents will have to come to school to claim them.

 - Pupils are not allowed in any rooms or the school hall unaccompanied by a teacher.
-Neither are they allowed to return to nor remain in the classroom during recess.
+They are also not allowed to return to or remain in the classroom during recess.

 PUNCTUALITY AND ATTENDANCE

 - All pupils must be punctual for school, lessons, assembly, CCA and any school-organised activities.

 - Attendance in school is compulsory.
 Pupils who are absent without leave or valid reasons will be regarded as having committed truancy.

 - A pupil who is late for school for three occasions without any valid reason will be penalised in his/her conduct grade and the parents/guardians will be invited to school to discuss the matter.
 A more severe punishment will be imposed if the pupil continues to be late for school.